HuddleEng/Muppeteer/README.md

 Muppeteer's main goal is to abstract the, often, tedious boilerplate setup code needed to write tests with Puppeteer, and provide a convenient API for testing UI functionality.
 It was inspired by the [PhantomCSS](https://github.com/HuddleEng/PhantomCSS) and [CasperJS](http://casperjs.org/) libraries.

-**This framework is in beta pre-release currently.
-It is subject to some breaking changes until the API is finalised.
-There is also little test coverage as of yet, but it is in the works.
-Use with caution.**

 - ## [Configuration](#configuration-1)
     - ### [CLI](#cli-1)
     - ### [Configuration function](#configuration-function-1)